dustinisgod/EqEmu-Projects/Lua/README.md

 lootcorpse.lua - any corpse that belongs to your character will be summoned to you and looted.
 Great for EMU servers where corpses do not disapear after rez.

+guild-invite.lua - invites anyone currently online and in your dannet client to the guild of the character its ran on.
+Make sure this character has invite permissions.

+mend.lua - uses mend anytime its up on your monk to help train it up.

+feign.lua - spams feigndeath on your monk anytime its up to train it.